Skip to content

 Body Sizes Small (up to 500g)

-Threat Factors Habitat Fragmentation
+Threat Factors Habitat loss and fragmentation

 A medium-sized lark that breeds in arid, barren mountainous landscapes.
 Identified by its distinctive head pattern that includes a black mask and bib and two “horns” protruding from the sides of its head.
 The remaining body parts are cryptically colored brown-grey that conceal the bird in its rocky environment.